 - Are there activities you put off till the last minute time after time when they appear on your schedule?

-- Is there one or two things you wish you could delegate or pass on to someone else?
+- Are there one or two things you wish you could delegate or pass on to someone else?

 See any patterns or common areas of frustration?
 Work, home, or a blending of both?